 Twist Collective Blog

-Quick Dispatch: Yoke Trouble
+Quick Dispatch: Bon Voyage!

-Twist Style Friday: Maeshowe
+Twist Style Friday: Berwick

 Every Friday we feature one of the garments from the magazine in a post about styling.
 We suggest different ways to wear the garment in question using mock-ups from Polyvore.
 We encourage readers to tell us what they think about these outfits via our Facebook page or Twitter, and if folks want to make their own outfits, please tweet them at us with the hashtag #twiststyle.
 You can find all of the Style Friday posts here.

-How would you wear Maeshowe?
+So, loves, how would you wear Berwick?

 Fiona Ellis knows about cables.
 She knows about lots of other things too, but she sure has a knack for creating beautiful fabrics by making stitches contra dance.
 Check out some of her cable-icious designs from past issues of Twist- if you need more convincing (or, just look at them anyways.... because SQUISH)- Harriet, Gwendolyn, Mehndi, Lesley, and Breckenridge are some stunners.
 In this post, she shares the inspiration for Granville, and tells us about the dreamy yarn she got to use for it.

 I am so thrilled to see the wonderful response from knitters to Granville.
 It is a cable design that I have had loitering in the wings for quite some time.